Group Exercise Therapy

 Our Group Exercise Therapy

-*Due to ongoing COVID-19 restrictions, group sessions currently capped at two patient per session.
-Groups will be expanded when the health situation allows us to safely do so.
+*Due to ongoing COVID-19 restrictions, group sessions are currently not in operation.
+Groups will be restored when the health situation allows us to safely do so.
 In the interim, we are offering virtual 1:1 exercise therapy sessions for patients who are unable to attend the clinic for health reasons or who would prefer to limit their contact with others.
 Contact us to discuss these options.

 How can exercise therapy aid recovery?